 (of a person, action, or motive) lacking consideration for others; concerned chiefly with one’s own personal profit or pleasure.

-Sounds horrible doesn’t it?
+It sounds horrible, doesn’t it?
 Certainly not the character trait most of us wish to cultivate.
 Not to the extreme anyway.
-But, in my opinion us divorced moms need to embrace the idea of a certain level of selfishness, embrace it and use it to our advantage.
+But, in my opinion, us divorced moms need to embrace the idea of a certain level of selfishness, embrace it, and use it to our advantage.

 Saying no…this is important because it is easy to create stress in our lives if we don’t turn down requests for our time and talents.
 Saying no is one of those selfish acts that we should cultivate.
 It may be the most beneficial thing we can do for ourselves.
 When we say no, we will be able to spend quality time on those things that bring us happiness instead of stress.